Peadar Tóibín

 Peadar Tóibín (/ga/; born 19 June 1974) is an Irish politician who has served as leader of Aontú since January 2019.
 He has been a Teachta Dála (TD) for the Meath West constituency since 2011.
 He previously served as Chair of the Committee on Arts, Heritage, Regional, Rural and Gaeltacht Affairs from 2016 to 2018.

+He was elected as a Sinn Féin candidate in 2011, but resigned from the party on 15 November 2018, due to his opposition to the party's stance on abortion.
 He founded Aontú in January 2019.

-He was elected as a Sinn Féin candidate in 2011, but resigned from the party on 15 November 2018, primarily due to his opposition to the party's stance on abortion.

 Early life

 Tóibín was born in Drogheda, County Louth, the youngest of seven siblings.
 He studied economics and politics at University College Dublin and went on to complete a postgraduate qualification in enterprise at the Michael Smurfit Graduate Business School.
 Before being elected as a TD, he worked as an independent management consultant in the enterprise sector in Ireland and Scotland.